tranguyenxuwu/miku-rova-build-script/README.md

 # 🌸 Miku UI Build Script for Rova (Blooming Branch)

-This project provides a ready-to-use bash script to automate the process of syncing and building Miku UI for the **Xiaomi Rova** device.
+This project provides a ready-to-use bash script to automate the process of syncing and building Miku UI for the **Xiaomi (Rolex/Riva)** device.

 ## 📋 Table of Contents